AdamSya/pyflatsearch/README.md

 To install the packages, please type: `pip3 install <package name>`

+To install `pyflatsearch` simply download the entire repository.

 ## How to use
 1. Run <code>pyflatsearch.py</code> in your terminal.